Virginia Repertory Theatre

 Over the years Theatre IV produced many educational plays to address social issues.
 In 1983, in partnership with the Virginia Department of Social Services and Families Forward, Theatre IV created and began touring Hugs and Kisses, Virginia’s principal child sexual abuse prevention program.
 Since that time, Hugs and Kisses has been presented to over 1.5 million children in every school district statewide.
 Over 15,000 Virginia children have come forward for more information or help after seeing a performance of Hugs and Kisses.

-In 1985 Theatre IV produced Do Lord Remember Me based on the oral histories of former enslaved people interviewed during the Federal Writer’s Project, and received the Award of Excellence from Branches of the Arts for “The most outstanding play relating to African-American experience.”
+In 1985 Theatre IV produced Do Lord Remember Me based on the oral histories of former slaves interviewed during the Federal Writer’s Project, and received the Award of Excellence from Branches of the Arts for “The most outstanding play relating to African-American experience.”

 In partnership with the National Network of Runaway and Youth Services and the Virginia Department of Juvenile Justice, Theatre IV created and began touring Runners, a landmark delinquency prevention program, based on interviews with 42 runaways living in Virginia’s halfway houses and emergency shelters.